material-components/material-components-web/packages/mdc-textfield/README.md

 Handles the end of the bottom line animation, performing actions that must wait for animations to finish.
 Expects a transition-end event.

+##### MDCTextField.helperTextContent

+Sets the content of the helper text, if it exists.

 ### Theming

 MDC TextField components use the configured theme's primary color for its underline and label text